mataharibiz/login-button-mbizmarket-js/README.md

 And the button should show up with the default configuration.

-After button clicked and successfully redirect back to your redirectUrl, you will get string code in query string, and use the given code to save to your user session
+After button clicked and successfully redirect back to your redirectUrl, you will get string code in query string, and use the given code to save to your user session.

+Example in PHP:

 ```php
 // in your callback php-controller